 Taft is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Taft are slightly less educated than the national average of 21.84% for the average city or town: 15.63% of adults in Taft have a bachelor's degree or advanced degree
+The percentage of adults in Taft with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.63% of adults in Taft have a bachelor's degree or advanced degree.

 The per capita income in Taft in 2022 was $78,502, which is wealthy relative to Tennessee and the nation.
 This equates to an annual income of $314,008 for a family of four.
 However, Taft contains both very wealthy and poor people as well.
 Taft also has one of the higher rates of people living in poverty in the nation, with 47.81% of its population below the federal poverty line.